How to train your ViT? Data, Augmentation, and Regularization in Vision Transformers: VTAB results

 \section{VTAB results}

 In Table~\ref{tbl:vtab}, we show all the results in percentage for all the models on the full VTAB.
-We report VTAB score only for the best pre-trained models, selected by their upstream validation accuracy.
+We report VTAB score only for the best pre-trained models, selected by their upstream validation accuracy (``recommended checkpoints'', see Section~\ref{sec:choosing}).
 For VTAB tasks, we sweep over 8 hyper parameters, include four learning rates $\{0.001, 0.003, 0.01, 0.03\}$ and two schedules $\{500, 2500\}$ steps.
 The best run was selected on VTAB validation split.

 \newcolumntype{R}[2]{ >{\adjustbox{angle=#1,lap=\width-(#2)}\bgroup} l <{\egroup} } \rot{\multicolumn{1}{R{90}{-0.65em}}}

 \definecolor{natural}{rgb}{0.7137,0.3333,0.3333} \definecolor{specialized}{rgb}{0.4118,0.6431,0.4314} \definecolor{structured}{rgb}{0.3254,0.4431,0.6666}